itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Priority: High

-When Available: iteration 1, once the other basic rules have been implemented
+When Available: Iteration 1, once the other basic rules have been implemented

 Frequency of Use: A few times per game